 1. Enhance and maintain the client's ability to function in community settings; and

 2. Decrease the frequency and duration of hospitalization.
-Clients served in this program receive rehabilitation and support services to develop and maintain the skills needed to successfully live in the community.
-Day Rehabilitation is a facility based program.
+Clients served in this program receive rehabilitation and support services to develop and maintain the skills needed to live successfully in the community.
+Day Rehabilitation is a facility-based program.

 DBT Outcomes Measurement

 Outcomes measurement and monitoring help persons with co-occurring disorders to manage their treatment, which can sharply reduce the need for higher levels of care.
 The IBHS DBTCON uses several assessment and outcome measurement tools to assess clients, guide treatment, and assess the programs' progress and outcomes.
 The IBHS DBTCON program consistently uses the following assessment and outcome measure tools.

 The DLA-20 Daily Living Assessment is a functional assessment and outcome measurement tool IBHS utilizes across all programs.
 The DLA-20 allows our program to access hard data, examine progress or lack of progress in residents, and in doing so, partner with residents toward their recovery.
 It is an approach that can improve the chances for people with co-occurring disorders to live more independently and participate more fully in their communities.